Open-ATS-Github/Newone/README.md

 soc.sendto(b'your message',address_server)
 ```
 <br />
-feel free to contact for any problem: info@open-ats.eu
+feel free to contact for any problem: info@open-ats.eu <br />
-donate if you like: open-ats.eu/donate.html
+donate if you like: www.open-ats.eu/donate.html